Doraku/DefaultEcs/README.md

 entity.SetSameAsWorld<int>();
 ```

-<a name='Overview_Resource'></a>
 ### Resource
-Not all components can easily be serialized to be loaded from data file (texture, sound, ...).
-To help with the handling of those cases, helper types are provided to give a way to load managed resources, shared across entities and even worlds, and automatically dispose them once no entity using them exist anymore.
+Not all components can easily be serialized to be loaded from data files (texture, sound, ...).
+To help with the handling of those cases, helper types are provided to provide a way to load managed resources, shared across entities and even worlds, and automatically dispose them once no entity using them exists anymore.
-To setup a managed resource on an entity, the type `ManagedResource<TInfo, TResource>` need to be set as a component where TInfo is a type used as a single identifier for a single resource and information needed to load it, and TResource is the type of the resource.
+To set up a managed resource on an entity, the type `ManagedResource<TInfo, TResource>` needs to be set as a component where `TInfo` is a type used as a single identifier for a single resource and information needed to load it, and `TResource` is the type of the resource.
-Should multiple resource of the same type be needed on a single entity, it is also possible to set the type `ManagedResource<TInfo[], TResource>` as component.
+Should multiple resources of the same type be needed on a single entity, it is also possible to set the type `ManagedResource<TInfo[], TResource>` as a component.
-If the `ManagedResource` component is removed from the entity or the entity holding it disposed, the internal reference count on the resource will decrease and it will be disposed if zero is reached.
+If the `ManagedResource` component is removed from the entity or the entity holding it is disposed, the internal reference count on the resource will decrease and it will be disposed if zero is reached.
-To actually load the resource, an implementation of the class `AResourceManager<TInfo, TResource>` is need as shown in the next exemple:
+To actually load the resource, an implementation of the class `AResourceManager<TInfo, TResource>` is needed as shown in the example:
 ```csharp
 // TInfo is string, the name of the texture and TResource is Texture2D public sealed class TextureResourceManager : AResourceManager<string, Texture2D>